aduvenhage/ais-decoder/README.md

 - make
 - sudo make install

-** Currently the 'develop' branch is the branch to use -- the 'master' branch is empty/outdated.

 ## Examples
 The project includes some examples of how to use the AIS decoder lib.